AwabMalik/Java-Selenium-Automation-Challenge/README.md

 # SmallWorld-Automation-Challenge

-Automate the Web UI for the Website https://www.saucedemo.com/ with Cucumber / Gherkins and on language that we are using on this Project is Java with Selenium including the Allure Report result in this Project **
+Automate the Web UI for the Website https://www.saucedemo.com/ with Cucumber / Gherkins and on language that we are using on this Project is Java with Selenium including the Allure Report result in this Project

+**_Worked Done in this Project_**
+1. To log on to the Web application.
+2. Select a Product from the Product Page list.
+3. Add to Cart Product into the cart.
+4. Goto Cart List.
+5. Checkout from the Cart Page with all details Entered.
+6. Checkout Overview for Product Payment, Shipping, and Price.
+7. Checkout Complete and Exit.

 **How to Execute the Project**